saki007ster/ResilienceAI/README.md

 # 🧠 Resilience AI

-> **An offline-first AI wellness coach Progressive Web App with local LLM and animated avatar**
+> **An offline-first AI wellness coach Progressive Web App with VRM avatars and local LLM**

-Resilience AI is a cutting-edge wellness coaching application that combines local artificial intelligence with engaging avatar interactions.
-The app runs entirely offline using a simulated AI coach, features real-time lip-synced avatar animation with text-to-speech, and provides a professional wellness coaching experience through conversational interface.
+Resilience AI is a cutting-edge wellness coaching application that combines **real local LLM processing** with **immersive VRM avatar interactions**.
+The app runs entirely offline using WebLLM technology, features hardware-accelerated 3D VRM avatars with advanced animations, and provides professional wellness coaching through a modern conversational interface.

 ## 🎯 Vision

 Create an accessible, privacy-first mental wellness platform that:
-- **Works completely offline** for privacy and accessibility
+- **Works completely offline** with real LLM models for privacy and accessibility
-- **Provides instant AI coaching** through conversational interface
+- **Provides genuine AI coaching** through advanced constitutional prompting
-- **Features engaging avatar interactions** with realistic lip-sync and TTS
+- **Features immersive VRM avatar interactions** with 3D rendering, lip-sync, and facial expressions
-- **Seamlessly connects to human experts** when needed (planned)
+- **Offers modern, responsive UI** with glassmorphism design and accessibility features
-- **Runs on any device** as a Progressive Web App
+- **Runs on any device** as a Progressive Web App with optimized performance

 ## 🚀 Quick Start

 ### Prerequisites
 - Node.js 18+ and npm
-- Modern browser with service worker support
+- Modern browser with WebGL support
-- Chrome/Edge recommended for best experience
+- **Chrome/Edge 90+ recommended** for WebGPU acceleration and VRM support
+- **4GB+ available RAM** for local LLM models

 ### Installation